Emma-CH/PreVEAB/README.md

 ## Running

 To run the program, two background enrichment scores files and one alleles file are necessary.
-Regarding to the preparation of the alleles file, users are able to either directly provide it (Input files - Option I) or generate it using perl script "extract_alleles.pl" (Input files - Option II).
+Regarding to the preparation of the alleles file, users are able to either directly provide it (Input files - Option I) or generate it using perl script "extract_alleles.pl" from a nucleotide sequence (Input files - Option II).
 "PreVEAB.R" targets to generate two outfiles carrying the information of adaptive distance and predicted vaccine efficacy of candidate vaccine virus isolate.